vtexdocs/helpcenter/README.md

   **What *NOT* to do:**
   - Add dot in the end of text.
 E.g.: `chore: add favicon.`
   - Start with uppercase.
-E.g.: `feat(api)!: Send an email to user when a request is submitted`
+E.g.: `feat(api): Send an email to user when a request is submitted`
   - Write in Portuguese.
 E.g.: `chore: Atualizar a navigation bar`

 ### Branches